If you have a pelvic infection, get infections easily, or have certain

 Skyla is an IUD that releases a low dose of hormones and is over 99% effective at preventing pregnancy for up to 3 years.

 No daily pills, monthly refills, or trips to the pharmacy.
 You should make sure Skyla is in place with a monthly self-check.
 Your healthcare provider can show you how

 Completely reversible and can be removed by your OB/GYN at any time if you change your mind, so you can try to get pregnant right away

-If you have a pelvic infection, get infections easily, or have certain cancers, don't use Skyla.
-Less than 1% of users get a serious pelvic infection called PID.
+If you have a pelvic infection, get infections easily, or have certain cancers, don't use Mirena.
+Less than 1% of users get a serious pelvic infection called pelvic inflammatory disease (PID).